 At previous CRMSS courses, the repertoire has conformed to a given theme, usually based around a national style or a particular composer.
 The one exception to this was at our very first CRMSS course, back in 2018.
 At this course the repertoire was selected to represent as wide a range of styles and composers as possible, and to fit the singers who attended CRMSS 2018.

-While the specific pieces have yet to be chosen, we will very likely perform music by some of your favourite composers, namely: William Byrd, Tomàs Luis de Victoria, Giovanni Pierluigi da Palestrina, and Orlando di Lasso.
-There were so many great composers writing during the Renaissance all over Europe, and we hope also to include music by Claudio Monteverdi, Josquin des Prez, Cipriano de Rore, and others.
+We will perform music by some of your favourite composers, namely: William Byrd, Tomàs Luis de Victoria, Giovanni Pierluigi da Palestrina, and Orlando di Lasso.
+There were so many great composers writing during the Renaissance all over Europe, and we hope also to include music by Henricus Isaac, Thomas Tallis, Cipriano de Rore, and others.

 What types of singing will happen at CRMSS Pacific 2023?